UCI-GDIM31/class-activities-PeterY4ng/README.md

 # in-class-activities
-## Devlogs
+## Hello world!
 ### W1
-Write your W1 activity Devlog here.Hello world!
+Write your W1 activity Devlog here.

 ### W2
 Create future Devlog sub-headers with the three # symbols, then write your Devlogs below them.